uptownapps/Lockbox/README.md

 One caveat here is that the keychain is really not meant to store large chunks of data, so don't try and store a huge array of data with these APIs simply because you want it secure.
 In this case, consider alternative encryption techniques.

+## TouchID

+Starting in iOS 8, you may require TouchID or Passcode in order to unlock keychain items.
+To use this, you should use the appropriate `set` method for the type of object you would like to save and pass either  `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` or `kSecAttrAccessibleWhenUnlocked` (which is the default accessibility if you don't provide one) as the assessibility parameter.

++ `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`:
+++ Passcode must be set for this device.
+If passcode is removed, secure data with this accessibility level will be destroyed.
++ `kSecAttrAccessibleWhenUnlocked`:
+++ If passcode is removed, secure data with this accessibility level will not be available, but is not destroyed.
+Data will become available again once a passcode is set again.

 ## Methods

 There are three pairs of methods, but method pairs for other container classes would not be hard to implement: